Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 Walter: We see the most significant opportunity in the industry to be somewhat contrarian.
 You've got the prominent security industry players who want to control the entire ecosystem and, frankly, are pretty slow-moving.
 These larger companies hold a vast portfolio of cobbled-together products and services that aren't integrated seamlessly.
 We also see that they innovate slowly and incrementally.
 As a result, these companies may be unable to keep up with the more advanced user demands that are befalling the industry.

 KoreLock's singular focus is our core competency as interconnection technology experts.
 Our approach is brand agnostic, bridging any access control software with any brand of locking hardware.
-We see a significant competitive advantage and tremendous opportunity in being interoperable with a broader range of access and security industry players.
+We see a significant competitive advantage and tremendous opportunity in being interoperable with a broader range of players across the access and security industry.

 SIA: What are the biggest challenges facing your company and/or others in the security industry?